IP camera: Hacking

-If video is transmitted over the public internet rather than a private network or intranet, CCTV devices potentially becomes open to a wider audience including hackers.
+If video is transmitted over the public internet rather than a private network or intranet, CCTV devices potentially become open to a wider audience, including hackers.
 Malicious actors can access private CCTV systems to disable, manipulate, or observe security measures– as well as gain further access to the private network it's connected to, often referred to colloquially as pivoting.
 This risk can be mitigated by securing the network via Firewall rules designed to restrict access to the device, and by keeping software and firmware up to date.

 In 2012, users of 4chan hacked into thousands of streaming personal IP cameras by exploiting a vulnerability in some models of TRENDnet home security cameras.
-In 2014, it was reported that a Insecam site indexed 73,011 locations worldwide with security cameras that used default usernames and passwords, and were therefore, unprotected.
+In 2014, it was reported that the site Insecam indexed 73,011 locations worldwide with security cameras that used default usernames and passwords and were, therefore, unprotected.
 Automated services like Shodan.io constantly scan residential and commercial IP blocks to automatically detect and catalog open ports and services, including those commonly used for IP cameras.